angwang/Coursera-GettingAndCleaningData/README.md

 - An identifier of the subject who carried out the experiment.
 - Type of activity performed
-- The average of 79 features vector.
+- The average value of 79 features vector.
 These features include time and frequency domain variables, which have the mean and standard deviation calculated.

 The dataset includes the following files:
 =========================================